 Replication and persistence

 Redis employs a primary-replica architecture and supports asynchronous replication where data can be replicated to multiple replica servers.
 This provides improved read performance (as requests can be split among the servers) and faster recovery when the primary server experiences an outage.
 For persistence, Redis supports point-in-time backups (copying the Redis data set to disk).

 High availability and scalability

 Redis offers a primary-replica architecture in a single node primary or a clustered topology.
 This allows you to build highly available solutions providing consistent performance and reliability.
 When you need to adjust your cluster size, various options to scale up and scale in or out are also available.
 This allows your cluster to grow with your demands.

-Redis is an open source project supported by a vibrant community.
+Redis is an open source project supported by a vibrant community, including AWS.
 There’s no vendor or technology lock in as Redis is open standards based, supports open data formats, and features a rich set of clients.

 Popular Redis Use Cases

 Redis is a great choice for implementing a highly available in-memory cache to decrease data access latency, increase throughput, and ease the load off your relational or NoSQL database and application.
 Redis can serve frequently requested items at sub-millisecond response times, and enables you to easily scale for higher loads without growing the costlier backend.
 Database query results caching, persistent session caching, web page caching, and caching of frequently used objects such as images, files, and metadata are all popular examples of caching with Redis.

 Chat, messaging, and queues

 Redis supports Pub/Sub with pattern matching and a variety of data structures such as lists, sorted sets, and hashes.
 This allows Redis to support high performance chat rooms, real-time comment streams, social media feeds and server intercommunication.
 The Redis List data structure makes it easy to implement a lightweight queue.
 Lists offer atomic operations as well as blocking capabilities, making them suitable for a variety of applications that require a reliable message broker or a circular list.